ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 !!! tip
     This command should not display any output

-When specifying a _Spack_ development package, there are 3 portions that can be set within the `package_specifier`:
+When specifying a _Spack_ development package, there are 3 elements that can be set within the `package_specifier`:

 1. [package name](#package-name) (required)
 2. [package source code](#package-source-code) (required)